Healthcare Management

 What if private equity backed specialty groups overwhelm PCP driven models?
 Geoff Tressley explains that private equity is all about the valuation multiple.
 Today, value-based models are valued on a multiple of revenue, not EBITA.
 Hard for churn and burn specialty models to keep up.
 It's a strange, strange world out there.
 Can anyone spell 'dot com'?

-Cliff's Confab - The Debates - 2020
+Cliff's Confab: The Debates 9-11 Dec 2020

 Note that the videos are individually downloadable, so feel free to download those that are of interest (see below).